Updated: February 7, 2022 by Jennifer Munsell

 A 40-gallon is the minimum for a ball python for good reason.

-Keep in mind that these snakes grow to lengths of four to five feet, so as with other terrestrial reptiles, having sufficient floor space is a must.
+Keep in mind that pythons can grow to four to five feet, so as with other terrestrial reptiles, having sufficient floor space is a must.
 This also means that horizontal enclosures – terrariums that are longer than they are tall – are much preferred over vertical enclosures.

 Holds Heat and Maintains Humidity